tankdadank/cardian/README.md

 # Cardian

-Cardian is a Discord-native card game system built for fair, replayable gameplay with a clean, button-driven UI.
+Cardian is a Discord-native card game bot built for fair, replayable gameplay with a clean, button-driven UI.

 > Status: **Early development**
 > Expect balance tweaks, UI polish, and occasional breaking changes.